chenxingqiang/repofm/README.md

 ## 📢 Important Notice: Project Renamed to repofm

 > [!NOTE]
-> Due to legal considerations, this project has been renamed from "Repopack" to "repofm".
+> Due to legal considerations, this project has been renamed from "Repofm" to "repofm".
 Only the name is changing; repofm all functionality and maintainer ([@chenxingqiang](https://github.com/chenxingqiang)) remain the same.
 > We are committed to ensuring a smooth transition for all users.

 ### Migration Guide